Back Cover Blurbs Can Help Sell Books

 Some authors create “book products” designed to be sold to a specific audience.
 These books are conceived as products for sale.
 Other writers are more concerned with creating an excellent book—whether or not they ever sell a single copy.
 But after working with professional editors and designers, some self-publishers equate “good” with “marketable.”
 They spend a great deal of time, money, and energy trying to sell art.

-For purposes of this discussion, consider scholarship to also be an art form.
-Historical novels and documentaries appeal to niche readers interested in history and literature, and though this niche is potentially large enough to be thought of as a “market (depending on what the particular subject of that history and literature is),” these readers tend to be smart, educated, and discriminating.
+For purposes of this discussion, consider scholarship also to be an art form.
+Historical novels and documentaries appeal to niche readers interested in history and literature.
+Though this niche is potentially large enough to be thought of as a “market (depending on what the particular subject of that history and literature is),” these readers tend to be smart, educated, and discriminating.
 Offer historical fiction and literary nonfiction with the same matter-of-fact, honest, down-to-business attitude that you would use to describe a postmodernist art novel.

 Example Historical and Literary Fiction